 Every call for a "Lockdown" or Hold and Secure" must be taken seriously.
 Classes are to carefully follow instruction from their teacher and remain in lockdown / hold and secure until the RCMP (or designate) determines it is safe to resume normal activity.
-There will be a number of practice lockdown and hold and secure drills throughout the school year.
+There will be practice lockdown and hold and secure drills throughout the school year.